oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 SD-JWTs defined in this document enable such selective disclosure of claims for JWTs.

-Similar to the JWT specification on which it builds, this document is a product of the OAuth working group.
-However, while both JWT and SD-JWT have potential OAuth applications, their utility and application is certainly not constrained to OAuth.
+Similar to the JWT specification on which it builds, this document is a product of the Web Authorization Protocol (oauth) working group.
+However, while both JWT and SD-JWT have potential OAuth 2.0 applications, their utility and application is certainly not constrained to OAuth 2.0.
 JWT was developed as a general-purpose token format and has seen widespread usage in a variety of applications.
 SD-JWT is a selective disclosure mechanism for JWT and is similarly intended to be general-purpose specification.